Dawid Dryja

-Dawid Dryja (born 21 July 1992) is a Polish professional volleyball player, a bronze medallist at the 2015 European League, and named the Best Middle Blocker of the tournament.
+Dawid Dryja (born 21 July 1992) is a Polish professional volleyball player, a bronze medallist at the 2015 European League and named the Best Middle Blocker of the tournament.
 At the professional club level, he plays for Jastrzębski Węgiel.

 Career

-Clubs
+Club

 In 2011, he signed a contract with Asseco Resovia.
 He spent the 2012–13 season on a one–year loan in AZS Politechnika Warszawska.
 In the next season, he was sent on loan to Effector Kielce.
 In 2014, he came back to Asseco Resovia.